tongyu0924/Learning-to-Refine-Hidden-States-for-Reliable-LLM-Reasoning/README.md

 ## Overview

-Large language models show strong reasoning ability, but their internal reasoning process can remain unstable in complex multi-step settings — early hidden-state errors may propagate and lead to incorrect predictions.
+Large language models show strong reasoning ability, but their internal reasoning process can remain unstable in complex multi-step settings.
+Early hidden-state errors may propagate and lead to incorrect predictions.

 **ReLAR** is a reinforcement-guided latent refinement framework that iteratively updates hidden representations *before decoding*.
 Instead of relying on explicit chain-of-thought generation, ReLAR stabilizes and controls reasoning entirely in latent space, achieving higher accuracy with substantially lower inference overhead.